noahehall/theBookOfNoah/0current/hashicorp/nomad.md

   - address: override the advertised addr
   - tagged_addresses: consul related
   - address_mode: alloc|auto|driver|host which address to advertise (see port)
-  - task: the name of the nomad task associated with this service definition for group services
+  - task: the name of the nomad task associated with this service; valid only at group.service
   - meta
   - canary_meta
   - on_update: require_healthy|ignore_warnings|ignore how checks should be evaluated when determining deployment health